tprelog/iocage-esphome/README.md

 - This will create an 11.3-RELEASE iocage-jail for ESPHome on FreeNAS 11.x
 - This will install ESPHome in a Python virtualenv
-    - ESPHome *was created by request and with the help of @CyanoFresh*
+    - *This FreeNAS plugin was created by request and with the help of @CyanoFresh*

 NAME | SERVICE | VIRTUALENV | PORT | USER | CONFIG DIR
 :---: | :---: | :---: | :---: | :---: | :---: |